 Perry White, a long-established character in DC Comics and previous adaptations, was consistently depicted as white.
 In "Man of Steel," the character is portrayed by a Black actor, constituting a race swap.

-Man of Steel does not include any discernible LGBTQ+ characters or themes.
-The narrative is entirely focused on the traditional superhero origin story, leaving no room for queer representation or related plot points.
+Man of Steel does not feature any identifiable LGBTQ+ characters or themes.
+The narrative focuses on the origin story of Superman and his heterosexual relationships, without exploring queer identities or experiences within its plot.

 All major characters in "Man of Steel" maintain their established canonical gender from the DC Comics source material.
 No significant character, historically or canonically male or female, is portrayed as a different gender in the film.